aba-sah/aba-sah.github.io/ebri_dbn/index.md

 ---
-title: Nada
+title: &nbsp;
 ---

-# Building a Proof of Concept &ndash; EBRI Digital Business Network
+## Building the Proof of Concept &ndash; EBRI Digital Business Network

 Second time using this project as  a demonstrator and I'm finally getting around to documenting the story behind it.